Frequently Asked Questions

 Do you offer any classes other than ballet?

-What other workshops and programs do you offer?
+What other programs do you offer?

 Summer Camps and Intensive During the summer months, we offer various camps and an intermediate/advanced level intensive.
 These programs, offered at all levels, focus on dance and dance-related topics.
 The dancers take a ballet technique class daily.
-Since the dancers are taking daily technique class, they are able to retain their corrections more easily, allowing them to find a deeper and quicker understanding of them.
-Additionally, we offer them the opportunity to try different styles of dance as well as give them an education on topics that are helpful in making them well-rounded dancers, such as daily lessons in nutrition, anatomy and physiology, music, drama, choreography, etc. For more information, visit our Summer Programs page.
+Since the dancers are taking daily technique classes, they are able to retain their corrections more easily, allowing them to find a deeper and quicker understanding of them.
+Additionally, we offer them the opportunity to try different styles of dance as well as give them an education on topics that are helpful in making them well-rounded dancers, such as daily lessons in nutrition, anatomy and physiology, music, drama, choreography, etc. For more information, visit our Programs page.

 What is the dress code?